palles77/WebApi.Experiments/README.md

 # How to start up
 After compilation press Control + F5 which will take you to Swagger.

+# Testing
+Unit tests were run using ReSharper.
+There are 19 tests overall.

 # Last Modified
 2021/05/07